 Notice the three highlighted areas:

-1) this means that “Erika Sunk” is part of the “International Geographic” company.
+This means that “Giulia Smith” is part of the “IT department”.
+The department belongs to Acme Inc. company.
 This is how Twproject constitutes an organigram, as a tree.

-2) Twproject can record more than one personal data.
-In this box you will see the list of locations.
+Twproject can record more than one personal data.
+In this box you will see the list of locations

 It’s probably easy to guess the meaning of the other fields.
 Notice only the “area” combo that allows setting your resource’ security environment.
 For the moment we are setting up a simple mono-area environment.

-Notice the R#22# which is a resource unique code that allows to link to it from any text in Twproject .
+Notice the R#1# which is a resource unique code that allows to link to it from any text in Twproject .

 A last note before moving to the security/login view, about the sidebar: when you are creating a resource, buttons change: